Supergiant: Chemical abundances

-The abundance of various elements at the surface of supergiants is different from less luminous stars.
+The abundance of various elements at the surfaces of supergiants is different from less luminous stars.
 Supergiants are evolved stars and may have undergone convection of fusion products to the surface.

-Cool supergiants show enhanced helium and nitrogen at the surface due to convection of these fusion products to the surface during the main sequence of very massive stars, to dredge-ups during shell burning, and to the loss of the outer layers of the star.
-Helium is formed in the core and shell by fusion of hydrogen and nitrogen which accumulates relative to carbon and oxygen during CNO cycle fusion.
+Cool supergiants show enhanced helium and nitrogen at the surface, caused by convection of these fusion products to the surface during the main sequence of very massive stars, by dredge-ups during shell burning, or by the loss of the outer layers of the star.
+Helium is formed in the core and shell by fusion of hydrogen and nitrogen, which accumulate relative to carbon and oxygen during CNO cycle fusion.
 At the same time, carbon and oxygen abundances are reduced.
 Red supergiants can be distinguished from luminous but less massive AGB stars by unusual chemicals at the surface, enhancement of carbon from deep third dredge-ups, as well as carbon-13, lithium and s-process elements.
 Late-phase AGB stars can become highly oxygen-enriched, producing OH masers.

 Hotter supergiants show differing levels of nitrogen enrichment.
 This may be due to different levels of mixing on the main sequence due to rotation or because some blue supergiants are newly evolved from the main sequence while others have previously been through a red supergiant phase.
-Post-red supergiant stars have a generally higher level of nitrogen relative to carbon due to convection of CNO-processed material to the surface and the complete loss of the outer layers.
+Post-red-supergiant stars have a generally higher level of nitrogen relative to carbon due to convection of CNO-processed material to the surface and the complete loss of the outer layers.
 Surface enhancement of helium is also stronger in post-red supergiants, representing more than a third of the atmosphere.

 Evolution

 O type main-sequence stars and the most massive of the B type blue-white stars become supergiants.
 Due to their extreme masses, they have short lifespans, between 30 million years and a few hundred thousand years.
-They are mainly observed in young galactic structures such as open clusters, the arms of spiral galaxies, and in irregular galaxies.
-They are less abundant in spiral galaxy bulges and are rarely observed in elliptical galaxies, or globular clusters, which are composed mainly of old stars.
+They are observed mainly in young galactic structures such as open clusters, in the arms of spiral galaxies, and in irregular galaxies.
+They are less abundant in spiral galaxy bulges, and are rarely observed in elliptical galaxies or globular clusters, which are composed mainly of old stars.

 Supergiants develop when massive main-sequence stars run out of hydrogen in their cores, at which point they start to expand, just like lower-mass stars.
 Unlike lower-mass stars, however, they begin to fuse helium in the core smoothly and not long after exhausting their hydrogen.
-This means that they do not increase their luminosity as dramatically as lower-mass stars, and they progress nearly horizontally across the HR diagram to become red supergiants.
+This means that they do not increase their luminosity as dramatically as lower-mass stars, and they progress nearly horizontally across the HR diagram, becoming red supergiants.
 Also unlike lower-mass stars, red supergiants are massive enough to fuse elements heavier than helium, so they do not puff off their atmospheres as planetary nebulae after a period of hydrogen and helium shell burning; instead, they continue to burn heavier elements in their cores until they collapse.
-They cannot lose enough mass to form a white dwarf, so they will leave behind a neutron star or black hole remnant, usually after a core collapse supernova explosion.
+They cannot lose enough mass to form a white dwarf, so they will leave behind a neutron star or black hole remnant, usually after a core-collapse supernova explosion.